dissemin/dissemin/doc/proposal.md

 ##### 3.1.
 Metadata sources

 We use two different tools to discover preprints:
+* Our own OAI-PMH harvester, covering 8 millions of papers from the major open repositories such as arXiv, HAL and PubMed Central.
+  Papers discovered using OAI-PMH are added to the publications list and marked as available if the full text is also available from the OAI-PMH provider.
 * Bielefeld Academic Search Engine (through its API): this service covers a large collection of preprints, but the metadata it serves is not always very reliable, so we cannot afford to import systematically all the search results matching a given author in our database.
   However, if we have discovered a publication from another source and BASE can find a preprint for it, we mark this publication as available.
-* Our own OAI-PMH harvester, covering 8 millions of papers from the major open repositories such as arXiv, HAL and PubMed Central.
-  Papers discovered using OAI-PMH are added to the publications list and marked as available if the full text is also available from the OAI-PMH provider.

-Policies are fetched from SHERPA/RoMEO. this service does not provide a criterion to distinguish the "Open access" class from the "Pre/post-prints allowed" class: we use the Directory of Open Access Journals for that purpose.
+Policies are fetched from SHERPA/RoMEO, through its API.
+We also plan to use Heloise, a similar service run by CCSD.

 ##### 3.2.
 Author disambiguation

+We perform automatic author name disambiguation to get accurate publications list for each researcher.
+The problem can be formulated as follows.
+Given a list of researchers for each department in a university, and given a list of millions of papers fetched from various sources, find the papers corresponding to our known researchers.
+Our approach is a two-stage algorithm, similar to the AuthorMagic heuristics used in the Invenio platform.

+* First, papers sharing a similar author name are grouped by similarity, so that two papers in the same group have most likely be authored by the same researcher.
+* Second, the relevance of each group of papers for our target researcher is estimated, and a cluster of similar papers is added to the publications list if the majority of these papers are considered relevant to the researcher.

+###### 3.2.1.
+Similarity prediction

+###### 3.2.2.
+Relevance prediction

 ### **Conclusion**